 While aimed at helping to manage your business challenges, Salesforce implementation may not bring the desired outcomes, be they increased sales pipeline visibility or enhanced efficiency of email marketing campaigns.
-Typical reasons for this are the lack of a proper implementation strategy and stages, inaccurate planning of project time and budget, the neglect of common risks and measures for user adoption.
+Typical reasons for this are the lack of a proper implementation strategy and implementation stages, inaccurate planning of project time and budget, the neglect of common implementation risks and measures for user adoption.

 Ingredients for Successful Salesforce Implementation

-- Choose the best sequence of implementation stages.
+- Choosing the best sequence of implementation stages.

 - Planning the implementation process.